dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 `final` on the representation variable can be specified or omitted.
 It is an error to specify the modifier `var` on the representation variable.

-An extension type declaration is specified to use a primary constructor (it is not supported to declare the representation variable using a normal instance variable declaration):
+An extension type declaration must have a primary constructor and its single parameter is always declaring.
+The representation variable cannot be declared using a normal instance variable declaration:

 ```dart
 // Using a primary constructor.